ocaml/ocaml/readmeFIRST.txt

 Note that, we do not support dependent tuple contract yet, i.e.
 NO {x | x >=0} * {y | y > x}

+Currently, only toplevel contract declaration is allowed. e.g.5 contract f = {x | x >= 0} -> {y | y > x}
+let f x = x + 5

+Contracts are declared directly in .ml files with the keyword "contract".
+Exported contracts are in .mli files where they should be syntactically the same as those in .ml files and declared after their types.

+e.g.6 (in a .mli file)
+val f: int -> int
+contract f = {x | x >= 0} -> {y | y > x}

+It is possible not to write a .mli file.
+In this case, all contracts declared in the .ml file are presumed to be exported.

 *To test contract checking with some small examples, you can download examples from